Chapter 10:

 “Barbara, are you ready for the feast tonight?
 Castra and I have been preparing the meal, I think you are really going to like it.”

 Even when he was just trying to keep us alive, Pollux - “Cook” back then always tried to make the food more pleasant.
-Got himself sick a couple times tasting different leaves and berries to flavor the soup.
+Got himself sick a couple times tasting different leaves and berries to flavor the broth.

-“I really don’t know anything about that your house has planned, Perhaps you could tell me?”
+“I really don’t know anything about what your house has planned.
+Perhaps you could tell me?”
 “As my twin said, we know a lot about the food…but we can’t tell you.
 Family secrets.”
-Castra gave her best attempt at a mysterious smile, as she adjusted the band holding her red hair behind her ears in a pony tale.
-She continued.
+Castra gave her best attempt at a mysterious smile, as she adjusted the band holding her red hair behind her ears in a ponytail.
+“You’ll have to wait till the feast itself,”

 “Or you could join our house…ow” Pollux muttered before Castra jabbed him in the ribs.
 Their horses snorted as if they too are no longer surprised by their bickering.